miohtama/opsec/source/incidences/linode.rst

 *Date: 2012-03-01*

+Assets stolen: **230k USD**

-A vulnerability in the customer support system of a Linode webhost was used to obtain administrator access to the servers of multiple Bitcoin companies.
+A vulnerability in the customer support system of Linode, a hosting provider, was used to obtain administrator access to the servers of multiple Bitcoin services.

 Linode offers budget virtual servers for hosting.
-Several Bitcoin companies where hosting their site at Linode.
+Several Bitcoin companies where hosting their site at Linode back in 2012.

 The attackers exploited a vulnerability in the Linode customer support interface.
-The root password was changed and the servers were restarted through web-based administrator panel.
-Then the attackers proceeded to logging in the servers and drained the hot wallets.
+The web interface for server maintenance offered a root password reset through a single user mode reboot.
+The attackers used this feature to the servers and root passwords.
+Then the attackers proceeded to logging in the servers and drained the hot wallets of victim Bitcoin services.
 230k USD worth of Bitcoins were stolen.

+Linode has not disclosed what kind of vulnerability it had.